jlblatt/AwSnap/README.md

 ###### April 6th, 2015 - 3:20am

 "Aw, Snap!" is different than "He's Dead, Jim" errors in Chrome- I can't say for certain which were which at this point- I'm pretty sure most were 'Aw Snap' errors (hence the name).
 See [proof](http://www.reddit.com/r/webdev/comments/31kumu/this_post_crashes_chrome/cq2r387), hopefully ;)

+###### April 6th, 2015 - 9:00pm

+Looks like the bug/fix linked above is correct, and the latest versions of 42/43 are actually not affected.
+Which means this bug should be fixed when Chrome updates to 42.

+The original reddit thread was [reposted to /r/bestof](http://www.reddit.com/r/bestof/comments/31n1ha/ujlblatt_creates_a_post_stating_this_post_crashes/) and almost made the front page before being removed by the admins (not surprised or offended by this, it was the right move).
+I think that's the end of the story here.

+* * *

+Thanks to everyone who contributed to the discussion on this, especially [jgunsch](https://news.ycombinator.com/user?id=jgunsch) for showing up with the actual explanation.
+And because they don't want any credit - thanks Katie and Oz!